noahcoleman/tutorials/_posts/2017-11-30-CustomPCBShapeFritzing.md

 - [Fritzing forum thread on problems with cutouts.](http://fritzing.org/forum/thread/3395/)

 ### Adobe Illustrator
-I know that a lot of people use Inkscape for vector work, but I happen to have access to Illustrator and I'm a lot more comfortable with it, so that's what I'm going to use.
+I know that a lot of people use Inkscape for vector work, but I happen to have access to Illustrator, so that's what I'm going to use.
 First, open up a new file and then create your artwork.
 My project involves some letter-shaped PCBs, so I used the text tool to create my letter, converted it to outlines, and then added a little rectangle at the bottom.
 Your shape can be whatever you want.
 It can even have cutouts like mine: (SCREENSHOT OF CUTOUT)

 Make sure, per the Fritzing tutorial, that you have the "board" sub-layer and "silkscreen" sub-layer.